 Costs and Fees

-We evaluated the costs and fees associated with the provider’s credit repair services in each of our reviews.
-Debt relief companies can’t charge upfront fees and so you’ll always receive a free consultation before signing up for services.
+We evaluated the costs and fees associated with the provider’s credit repair services in our reviews.
+Debt relief companies can’t charge upfront fees, so you’ll always receive a free consultation before signing up for services.
 In addition, even after you’ve signed up for services, you won’t pay any fees until the provider has successfully negotiated a settlement on your behalf.

-For this reason, our reviews considered whether the provider discloses its fees and whether the range of fees falls within industry norms.
+For this reason, our reviews considered whether the provider discloses its fees and if those fees fall within industry norms.
 Providers receiving the highest points charged fees better than the industry average (the industry average is 15% to 25% of the total debt enrolled in the program).
 In contrast, providers receiving the lowest possible points didn’t clearly disclose their fees.